BeastByteAI/falcon/docs/source/intro.rst

     AutoML(task = "tabular_classification", train_data = df, config = 'OptunaLearner') # OptunaLearner config is used

-All the available configurations can be found here.
+All the available configurations can be found :doc:`here<available_configurations>`.